Ramprasad-Group/sol_polygnn/README.md

 # sol_polygnn

-This repository contains the training code and weights for a polymer-solvent ML model that will be presented in an upcoming paper.
+This repository contains the training code and weights for a polymer-solvent ML model presented in the companion paper, [AI-assisted discovery of high-temperature dielectrics for energy storage](https://www.nature.com/articles/s41467-024-50413-x).

 ## Installation
 This repository is currently set up to run on Linux machines with CUDA 10.2.
 Please raise a GitHub issue if you want to use this repo with a different configuration.
 Otherwise, follow these steps for installation: